top of page

 April 27, 2018

-Dr. Lacey Samuels.
-University of British Columbia.
-Dr. Samuels received her B.Sc. degree from McGill in 1984 and her Ph.D. from UBC in 1989.
-After completing a post-doc at the University of Colorado, she obtained a faculty position at UBC in 2001.
-She went on to become Chair of the Botany Department and is a full professor.
-Dr. Samuels is a celebrated cell biologist whose innovative work using microscopy pushes boundaries in understanding how plant cells synthesis and secrete cell walls and surface coatings.
-More recently, Dr. Samuels has been delving into the cell biology of secretory trichomes found on the flowers of Cannabis sativa, which harbor a vast array of metabolites like terpenes and cannabinoids whose therapeutic functions we are only starting to understand.
+Dr. Lacey Samuels is a Botany Professor at the University of British Columbia.
+She is a celebrated cell biologist whose innovative work pushes boundaries in understanding how plant cells synthesize and secrete cell walls and surface coatings.
+Her recent work examines the secretory trichomes on Cannabis flowers, which harbour a vast array of metabolites whose functions we are only starting to understand.

 Why do legume root nodules evolve hydrogen gas?